10 Tips For Changing Your “Picky Eaters” Habits

-My youngest loves a little old bay season on plain boil eggs.
+My youngest loves a little Old Bay season on plain boiled eggs.
 He gobbles those down so quickly, that I sometimes have to make more just for him.
-I have a testimony as well about my little niece who I would say is a "picky eater".
-She is not a fan of any box prepared macaroni and cheese and can tell right away that it is, once it is given to her.
+I have a testimony as well about my little niece who I would say is a “picky eater”.
+She is not a fan of any box-prepared macaroni and cheese and can tell right away that it is, once it is given to her.

 So I decided to take her up on a challenge and tweak the same box of mac and cheese with added spices, more cheese, and milk.
 You would be surprised to know that she ate the mac and cheese and told her mom that it was the best macaroni and cheese she has ever had.

 What was the difference?
 I made it a lot more flavorful.
 Experiment with spices and see what happens when you do.

 5. OFFER A VARIETY OF TEXTURES FOR FOOD